nehajgtp/project3-sprint2-worktohome/README.md

 9. Fill in those values with the values you put in 7. b)

 ## Google Login OAUTH
-1. run `npm instsall react-google-login`
+1. run `npm install react-google-login`
 2. Go to https://console.developers.google.com and sign up with personal google account
 3. Click "CREATE PROJECT" or in "Select a Project", click "New Project"
 4. Name your project.